caarlos0-graveyard/helm-charts/charts/thanos/README.md

 # thanos helm chart

-Helm chart that install and configure prometheus-stack and thanos.
+Helm chart that install and configure kube-prometheus-stack and thanos.

 ## Goal

-Make it as easy and reproducible as possible to setup a high-available and durable prometheus on kubernetes using prometheus-stack and thanos.
+Make it as easy and reproducible as possible to setup a high-available and durable prometheus on kubernetes using kube-prometheus-stack and thanos.

 ## Getting started